emmanuelkiranr/ERC-20-crypto-exchg/README.md

 #### Step 2.
 Install dependencies

-    $ cd election
+    $ cd Testchain
     $ npm install

 #### Step 3.
 Start Ganache

  Open the Ganache GUI client that you downloaded and installed.
 This will start  your local blockchain instance.
-See free video tutorial for full explanation.

 #### Step 4.
 Compile & Deploy Election Smart Contract

     $ truffle migrate --reset

- You must migrate the election smart contract each time your restart ganache.
+ You must migrate the Testchain smart contract each time you restart ganache.

 #### Step 5.
 Configure Metamask